Cranberries During Pregnancy – Health Benefits and Risks

-- Cut all the berries in equal halves.
+- Cut all the berries into equal halves.

 - Mix them with chilli powder and salt.
-Leave it out in the sun after covering it with a muslin cloth and occasionally toss it.
+Leave them out in the sun after covering them with a muslin cloth and occasionally toss them.

-- Keep it in the sun for 5 – 7 days until it looks shrivelled and dry.
+- Keep this mix in the sun for 5 – 7 days until the berries look shrivelled and dry.

-- Dry roast all the masala together and grind it roughly.
+- Dry roast all the seeds and grind them roughly to make masala.

-- In a glass jar, pour the dried up cranberries, mustard oil, and the ground masala.
+- In a glass jar, mix the dried cranberries, mustard oil, and the ground masala.

-- Give it a good shake and mix it up well.
+- Give the jar a good shake, and consume.

 - In a large pan, add water and cranberries.
-Bring it to boil.
+Bring the water to a boil.